2023 Small Business Franchise Trends

 Diversity in Franchising

-Most franchisees identified as Republican (39.44%), though a significant portion felt they didn’t belong to or feel represented by any political party (31.30%).
-Finally, 23.00% identified as Democratic, less than 5% identified as Libertarian, and less than 1% identified as Green.
+Most franchisees identified as Republican (42%) though a significant portion felt they didn’t belong to or feel represented by any political party (29%).
+Finally, 22 percent identified as Democratic, and seven percent identified as Libertarian.

 New or Existing?

-Of the franchisees surveyed, 75.58% chose to open a new franchise location as opposed to purchasing a previous location.
-This is in direct contrast to independent business owners, who preferred to purchase an existing business as opposed to starting one from scratch.
+Of the franchisees surveyed, 77 percent chose to open a new franchise location as opposed to purchasing a previous location.
+The remaining 23 percent purchased an existing location.

 Profitability and Growth